 USE AND DISCLOSURE OF YOUR MEDICAL INFORMATION

-For Treatment: We may use medical information about you to provide you with medical treatment or services.
+We may use medical information about you to provide you with medical treatment or services.
 We may disclose medical information about you to doctors, nurses, technicians, medical students, interns, or other people who are taking care of you.
 We may also share medical information about you to your other health care providers to assist them in treating you.
+For Payment:

-Workers Compensation: We may disclose health information when authorized and necessary to comply with laws relating to workers compensation or other similar programs.
+We may disclose health information when authorized and necessary to comply with laws relating to workers compensation or other similar programs.
+Health Oversight Activities:

-Health Oversight Activities: We may disclose medical information to an agency providing health oversight activities authorized by law, including audits, civil, administrative, or criminal investigations or proceedings, inspections, licensure or disciplinary actions, or other authorized activities.
+We may disclose medical information to an agency providing health oversight activities authorized by law, including audits, civil, administrative, or criminal investigations or proceedings, inspections, licensure or disciplinary actions, or other authorized activities.
+Law Enforcement:

 - Look at or get copies of your medical information.
 You may request that we provide copies in a format other that photocopies.
 We will use the format you request unless it is not practical for us to do so.
 You must make your request in writing.
 You may get the form to request access by using the contact information listed at the end of this notice.
 You may also request access by sending a letter to our organization.
 If you request copies, we reserve the right to charge you a reasonable fee for processing.